Logo Futurismo

 Climb Pico Mountain

-• Tent, mat, sleeping bag, headlamp, warm clothes to sleep and a change of clothes for overnight climb
+• Tent, mat, sleeping bag, headlamp, warm clothes to sleep in, and a change of clothes for an overnight climb.

 Where is Pico Island

-There are 3 different groups of islands in the Azores:
+There are three different groups of islands in the Azores:

 • The Eastern Group